dpc/simplemap-rs/README.md

 ## Usage

 Simplemap version 0.0.2 compiles only with Rust nightly.
-If you want stable-compatibility, stick with version 0.0.1.
+If you want stable-compatibility use `no_hash_state` branch.

 In `Carto.toml`